FlyinPancake/bsc-thesis/thesis/pages/chapters/chapter_3_planning.typ

 prompting a shift to the development of the benchmarking tool in Rust#cite(<rust>).

 The kafka-benchmark tool leverages the `librdkafka`#cite(<librdkafka>) C/C++ library through the `rdkafka`#cite(<rust-rdkafka>) crate#footnote[In the context of Rust programs, libraries and packages are referred to as crates] to interface with Kafka.
 By doing so, it capitalizes on the performance and features provided by librdkafka, while the Rust language ensures correctness and reliability for the  benchmarking tool.
+Rust is a systems programming language, which is designed for performance and reliability.
+It differs from popular languages such as C and C++ in that it is memory safe by default, and from languages such as Java and Go in that it does not have a garbage collector.
+Having no garbage collector means that Rust does not have iterfere with the application's execution to free up memory.
+This is important for benchmarking, as the application does not have to wait for the garbage collector to free up memory.

 // #figure(caption: [Architecture of the Kafka cluster])[
 //   #image("/figures/kafka-cluster.excalidraw.svg")